 - Cross-registration Program of the Hartford Consortium of Higher Education –

-A full-time undergraduate student enrolled at a member institution of the Consortium who has paid full-time tuition and fees at his/her institution may be permitted to enroll at Central Connecticut State University for up to two courses each semester for which she/he has the appropriate prerequisite qualifications without the payment of tuition and fees or the registration fee.
-Student registration is contingent upon the fact that the course (s) is not available at his/her home institution, is on a space available basis, and that Central Connecticut State University students are afforded the same privilege.
+A full-time undergraduate student enrolled at a member institution of the Consortium who has paid full-time tuition and fees at his/her institution may be permitted to enroll at Western Connecticut State University for up to two courses each semester for which she/he has the appropriate prerequisite qualifications without the payment of tuition and fees or the registration fee.
+Student registration is contingent upon the fact that the course (s) is not available at his/her home institution, is on a space available basis, and that Western Connecticut State University students are afforded the same privilege.
 Lab fees or other special fees (e.g., private music lessons) are not waived under the provisions of this resolution.

 - Application Fee (Financially Needy) –

 A waiver of the admissions application fee is authorized for any financially needy student, who (A) has taken the SAT I test using the SAT Fee Waiver; or (B) is a participant in CONNTAC-EOC or an equally recognized educational entity; or (C) is a participant CSU-sanctioned special access program such as CONNCAP or Upward Bound; or (D) in the opinion of the university president or designee has special circumstances.

 Graduate Interns enrolled at any university within the Connecticut State University System as full-time graduate students shall be required to pay full-time tuition, a University General Fee sufficient to defray the cost of student accident insurance, and student sickness insurance (if not waived by the student in accordance with Board policy), but the balance of the University General Fee as well as all other fees imposed by the Board shall be waived.